How We Work

 Much of our conservation work is done in partnership with local land trusts, watershed associations and other conservation groups across the region.
 For example, the Pennsylvania Natural Heritage Program, which works throughout the state to protect rare and endangered species and their habitats, is a partnership between the Western Pennsylvania Conservancy, the PA Game Commission, PA Fish and Boat Commission and the PA Department of Conservation and Natural Resources.

-Similarly, our work of planting nearly 30,000 new trees in Pittsburgh since 2008 through TreeVitalize Pittsburgh would not be possible without the support of our partners.
+Similarly, our work of planting more than 33,000 new trees in Pittsburgh since 2008 through TreeVitalize Pittsburgh would not be possible without the support of our partners.
 TreeVitalize Pittsburgh is a joint partnership with Allegheny County, the City of Pittsburgh, Tree Pittsburgh, PA DCNR and the Conservancy.
 And, we are only able to preserve Fallingwater and share it with the public and schoolchildren across the region because of the countless individuals, families, schools, businesses and foundations that partner with us to support its preservation and educational programs.
 These are just a few of the many examples of the varied and treasured partnerships occurring across the Conservancy.

 Among the types of partners we engage with every day at the Conservancy are: